mimorisuzuko/bibi/README.md

 ### `valid`

-Return `true` if the `submit` has not been called or the form has no errors after calling the `submit`.
+Return `true` if the `createOnSubmit` has not been called or the form has no errors after calling the `createOnSubmit`.